-WAV offers affordable living and work space for 82 artists from 21 countries, who are painters, sculptors, dancers, musicians, writers, actors, filmmakers, and more.
+WAV offers affordable living and work space for painters, photographers, sculptors, dancers, musicians, writers, actors, filmmakers, and more.

-Our Theater Gallery space comes to life with performances, films, art exhibitions, concerts, workshops and classes.
+Our Community Room space comes to life with performances, films, art exhibitions, concerts, workshops and classes.

 We offer our venue for public use.
 Read our venue guidelines and submit a request.

 The WAV complex was designed and built to the highest standards of green technology and is LEED Certified, which includes recycled building materials, car sharing, water and energy conservation, with renewable solar power.

 Our retail spaces are a part of the WAV’s unified complex.
 Today we are proud to have Jai Rhythm Yoga as a retail tenant offering a unique yoga style to the Ventura community.

 Meet the WAV Artists - the first of a vision that we hope will continue for generations to come.